Baltimore Convention Center

 The Baltimore Convention Center is a convention and exhibition hall located in downtown Baltimore, Maryland.
 The center is a municipal building owned and operated by the City of Baltimore.

-The facility was constructed in two separate phases: the original Center, with 425,000 sqft of exhibition and meeting space, opened in August 1979 at a cost of $51.4 million.
+The facility was constructed in two separate phases: the original center, with 425,000 sqft of exhibition and meeting space, opened in August 1979 at a cost of $51.4 million.
 A $151 million expansion, which increased the center's total size to 1225000 sqft was completed in April 1997.
 The 752-room, city-owned Hilton Baltimore hotel opened in August 2008, connected to the convention center by an enclosed skywalk bridge.

 In March 2016, the State of Maryland announced it was going to explore expanding the Baltimore Convention Center for an estimated cost of $600 million and build a new hotel attached to the expansion.
 As of August 2016, the proposal also included building a new arena.
 On February 4, 2020, it was reported by the Baltimore Business Journal that the proposed expansion will not occur as a revised cost estimate for just expanding the convention center is more than $1.5 billion so the proposal has been scaled back significantly to only modernize the convention center, not expand it as previously proposed.

+As of 2024, an expansion for the Baltimore Convention Center is back on the table and a state-level task force was formed to study the Baltimore Convention Center and the tourism industry of Baltimore City and a final report was released which made three recommendations with regards to the future of the Baltimore Convention Center and the city's tourism industry.
+(See the Future subsection "Baltimore Convention Center Modernization and Expansion Project (2024-Present.)" for more information on this current effort.)